 Most importantly, the adult will begin to see their own mother more clearly, as a deeply wounded person who is playing a dangerous game.
 It is the game itself which will become most clear to the adult.
 The deeper the adult explores this peculiar construct, the clearer the game becomes.
 Finally, the child inside will come to life and the adult will experience peace and joy they did not know existed.
 They will begin to blossom and bask in the warmth of life, unhindered by the shadow of the narcissistic mother.

-To better understand the dynamic of a narcissistic relationship and for help recovering from narcissistic abuse, take a look at How To Kill A Narcissist.
-Also, a helpful book on narcissistic mothers is Will I Ever Be Good Enough?
-Healing The Daughters of Narcissistic Mothers.
+To better understand the dynamics of a narcissistic relationship and for help recovering from narcissistic abuse, take a look at How To Kill A Narcissist or Narcissism To Rebirth to delve deeper into the narcissistic family and the True Self.